fridaysystems/inventory-presser/readme.txt

 = 14.14.0 =
 * [Added] Adds a setting "Singles Contact Form" at Vehicles → Options to embed a lead form on vehicle single pages.
 Supports Contact Form 7, Gravity Forms, and WP Forms.
+* [Added] Adds "make" and "model" attributes to the Inventory Grid and Inventory Slider.
+* [Added] Changes the "Show All Taxonomies" option to a "Manage Taxonomies" button that leads to another options page.
+Users can now toggle which taxonomies are active, show in the admin menu, and display in editors for each vehicle type.
+This makes the plugin much more friendly to boat dealers and anyone managing vehicles that are not passenger cars.
 * [Added] Adds better support for the Classic Editor.
 * [Added] Adds more boat fields for condition, draft, number of engines, engine make, engine model, and horsepower.
 * [Added] Adds template tags for boats including invp_is_boat(), invp_get_the_condition_boat(), invp_get_the_draft(), invp_get_the_engine_count(), invp_get_the_engine_make(), invp_get_the_engine_model(), and invp_get_the_horsepower().
 * [Fixed] Stops showing an admin notice on this plugin's settings page.
 Adds the information to the Site Health page under the Tools menu instead.
 * [Fixed] Makes more strings translateable, including default boat styles and hull materials.
+* [Fixed] Bug fix.
+Prevent invp_get_the_photos() from returning a list of urls containing empty strings.
+Vehicles with broken images would prevent the flexslider from starting on details pages.
 * [Changed] Stops removing the odometer field from the vehicle attribute table for boats.
 * [Changed] Changes the fields for boats in the attribute table shortcode, and therefore the default archive and single templates.